Radiation Therapy

 What is Radiation Therapy?

 Radiation therapy uses precisely targeted high-energy beams to damage cancer cell DNA and induce tumour shrinkage.
 In rectal cancer, pre-operative chemoradiation (5 weeks) or short-course radiotherapy (1 week) is delivered before surgery to downstage locally advanced tumours.
-Dr. Tagore Mohan Grandhi coordinates radiation therapy within the multidisciplinary team.
-Pre-operative chemoradiation increases the chance of sphincter preservation, reduces local recurrence, and, in complete responders, enables watch-and-wait management.

 How the Procedure Works